-For this episode I was accompanied and hosted by Long Beach residents Diana “D$” Barraza, singer in The Sweater Girls, her fiancé, Brian “Strongford Gambledorf” Meehan and Inkoo Kang.
-Invaluable information was also provided by illustrator Justine Szeto.
+For this episode I was accompanied and hosted by Long Beach residents Diana “D$” Barraza, singer in The Sweater Girls, her fiancé, Brian “Strongford Gambledorf” Meehan, and Inkoo Kang.
+Invaluable information was also provided by illustrator/designer Justine Szeto.

-Long Beach is the dominant city in The Harbor Area (the only other actual city is Carson).
-LA neighborhoods in the region include Harbor Gateway (“The Shoestring“), Harbor City (which includes Harbor Pines and isn’t, in fact, a city), Terminal Island, Wilimington and San Pedro (with its own neighborhoods of Palisades, Point Fermin, South Shores, Vista del Oro, The Gardens and Rolling Hills Highlands).
-Long Beach is roughly 30% white (mostly Germanic), 13% Asian (mostly Filipino, Vietnamese and Cambodian — the second-largest Cambodian community outside of Asia (after Paris) 13% black, and 40% Latino (mostly Mexican) of any race.
-It’s home to a big shipping port, oil industry, aerospace (McDonnell, Polar and Boeing), electronics, automobile, hi-tech and light manufacturing…
+Long Beach is the dominant city in the Harbor Area (the only other actual city is Carson).
+Los Angeles neighborhoods in the region include Harbor Gateway (“The Shoestring“), Harbor City (which includes Harbor Pines and isn’t, in fact, a city), Terminal Island, Wilmington, and San Pedro (with its own neighborhoods of Palisades, Point Fermin, South Shores, Vista del Oro, The Gardens, and Rolling Hills Highlands).
+Long Beach is roughly 30% white (plurality Germanic), 13% Asian (plurality Filipino, Vietnamese and Cambodian — the second-largest Cambodian community outside of Asia (after Paris) 13% black, and 40% Latino (mostly Mexican) of any race.
+It’s home to a big shipping port, oil industry, aerospace (McDonnell, Polar, and Boeing), electronics, automobile, hi-tech and light manufacturing…

 NEIGHBORHOODS OF LONG BEACH

-Long Beach is the second largest city in Los Angeles County.
-It’s the 38th largest city in the entire US and the sixth in California.
-The city has a total area of 65.9 square miles.
+Long Beach is the 38th-most populous city in the entire US and the sixth in California.
+The city has a total area of 170.7 square kilometers.
 It’s therefore necessary for me to remain pretty superficial in this blog entry as I don’t have the time, space or memory to devote to each of its neighborhoods: 4th Street Corridor, Alamitos Beach, Alamitos Heights, Arlington, Artcraft Manor, Bay Harbour, Belmont Heights, Belmont Park, Belmont Shore, Bixby Hill, Bixby Knolls, Bixby Village, Bluff Heights, Bluff Park, Broadway Corridor, California Heights, Cambodia Town, Carroll Park, Carson Park, Central Area, College Park, College Park West, Craftsman Village, Del Lago, Downtown Long Beach, Drake Park, East Village, Eastside, Eastside/Circle Area, El Dorado, El Dorado Park, El Dorado Park Estates, El Dorado South, Hellman, Imperial Estates, Island Village, La Marina Estates, Lakewood Village, Long Beach Marina, Los Altos, Los Cerritos – Virginia Country Club, Marina Pacifica, Memorial Height, Naples, North Long Beach, Old Lakewood City, Park Estates, Penninsula, Plaza, Poly High, Rancho, Ranchos, Rose Park, Saint Mary’s, Shoreline Village, South of Conant, Spinnaker Bay, Spinnaker Cove, Stearns Park, Stratford Square, Sunrise, Terminal Island, Traffic Circle, University Park Estates, West Long Beach, Whalers Cove, Willmore City, Wrigley Heights, Wrigley North and South and Zaferia.

 FILMED IN LONG BEACH

-Because of its proximity to LA-area studios and its variety of locations, today Long Beach is regularly used for as film location in movies, television shows, and advertisements.
+Because of its proximity to Los Angeles-area studios and its variety of locations, today Long Beach is regularly used as a filming location in movies, television shows, and advertisements.
 In fact, because Long Beach is used so often as a filming location, I’ve decided to break them down into smaller categories.

 FILMS WITH ONE SCENE IN LONG BEACH